harsxv/tinystatus/README.md

    python tinystatus.py
    ```

-2. The script will generate two files:
+2. The script will generate three files:
    - `index.html`: The main status page
    - `history.html`: The status history page
    - `history.json`: The status history and timestamp data